 8. Paint inside the stencil/decal.
 Follow the letters with your brush as if they were hand brushed on for a realistic brushed on look.

-9. Remove the blue decal/your stencil, leaving the white letters. (not shown)
+9. Remove the blue decal/your stencil, leaving the freshly white painted letters. (not shown)

 10. Distress the works with a palm sander so bottom coat AND some wood background shines through. (not shown)